List of Irish clans in Ulster: Fernmag

-The Fernmag, or Fer Fernmaighe, is an area around Lough Ooney, aka Lock Uaithne near Smithborough in the barony of Dartry, Co.
-Monaghan.
+The Fernmag, or Fer Fernmaighe, is an area around Lough Ooney, aka Lock Uaithne near Smithborough in the barony of Dartry, County Monaghan.
 Immigration to south-eastern Monaghan brought the territorial name along with it, being preserved in the name of the barony of Farney.
 The genealogies given for the Fernmag claim they descend from Fergusa, the son of Nadsluaig, who was one of the sons of Cairpre Dam Argait.

 Fír Lemna

 The Fír Lemna (also known as Uí Tuathail and Síl Tuathail) are cited as being one of the "Trí Tuatha of Oirghialla" alongside the Uí Chremthainn and Síl Dubthir.
-Its territory is thought to have been near Clogher, Co.
-Tyrone.
-The region of Magh Lemna is given as being in the parishes of Clogher and Errigal Keerogue in southern Co.
-Tyrone bordering Co.
-Monaghan.
+Its territory is thought to have been near Clogher, County Tyrone.
+The region of Magh Lemna is given as being in the parishes of Clogher and Errigal Keerogue in southern County Tyrone bordering County Monaghan.
 Their ancestry is cited as being from Tuathal, a son of Daimíne, making them part of the Síl nDaimini.

 Síl Fiachra Cassán

 The Síl Fiachra Cassán, descend from Fiachra Cassán, a son of Colla Fochríth.
 Airthir (barony of Lower and Upper Orior), meaning 'east', was one of the main branches of the Síl Fiachra Cassán until the 8th century when it split into the main septs of the Uí Nialláin, the Uí Bressail, and the Uí Echdach.
-The territory of Airthir was centered in Ard Macha (Co.
-Armagh), along the eastern baronies of Orior.
+The territory of Airthir was centered in Ard Macha (County Armagh), along the eastern baronies of Orior.
 Some of the clans given as part of the Síl Fiachra Cassán include: